umijs/umi/docs/plugins/api.md

 Note:

--In principle, methods with similar functions are not allowed to use other methods to reduce the overall size, such as got for requests and yargs for parameter processing
+- In principle, methods with similar functions are not allowed to use other methods to reduce the overall size, such as got for requests and yargs for parameter processing
--When writing a plug-in, in addition to ʻapi.utils`, it can also be accessed through ʻimport {utils} from'umi'`, usually used for files that are not the main entrance of the plug-in
+- When writing a plug-in, in addition to ʻapi.utils`, it can also be accessed through ʻimport {utils} from'umi'`, usually used for files that are not the main entrance of the plug-in

 ### ApplyPluginsType

 Provide the type of type parameter for ʻapi.applyPlugins()`, including three types:

--add
--modify
--event
+- add
+- modify
+- event

 ### ConfigChangeType

 Provide config.onChange type for ʻapi.describe()`, currently contains two types:

--restart, restart the dev process, the default is this -regenerateTmpFiles, regenerate temporary files
+- restart, restart the dev process, the default is this
+- regenerateTmpFiles, regenerate temporary files

 ### EnableBy